top of page

 We'd been staying with my parents the last two weeks

-In the morning, we had an appointment with a special vet that was certified to give us the stamp of approval for our dogs to cross the Mexico border
+In the morning, was a special vet appointment to give us the stamp of approval for our dogs to cross the Mexico border

-We spent the afternoon prepping the car, attaching the pod, and other small last minute items on the checklist.
+We spent the afternoon prepping the car, attaching the pod, and other small last minute items.
 I tried not to get teary-eyed at the thought of leaving my parents.
 The evening was occupied with last minute checks on the best routes for the drive down to Laredo, then to PV.

 I checked the leather satchel which stored all the important documents we needed for the border crossing.